Celiac diagnosis stories- as told by Gluten

 Personally, this comparison strikes me as a bit grandiose, even coming from the likes of a hubristic warrior like me— but I suppose I see the parallels.
 Like the planet’s diverse ecosystem, the human body’s complex, seemingly disparate systems work together in symbiosis to help the entire machine function.
 A disruption in one can result in a breakdown for all.

-As electricity ran down her leg, a sound rang through her ears, and the sky radiated orange outside, she unfolded her glowing connectivity box and inputted various suspect descriptions into it in search of her enemy.
+As electricity ran down her leg, a sound rang through her ears, and the sky radiated orange outside; she unfolded her glowing connectivity box and inputted various suspect descriptions into it in search of her enemy.

-Then after lining up the contenders one by one, she re-enlisted the person in the white robe for help with identifying the culprit, stating firmly that she did not believe the enemy to be her mind alone, and that whoever it was, she wished for it to be found and conquered.
+Then after lining up the contenders one by one, she re-enlisted the person in the white robe for help with identifying the culprit, stating firmly that she did not believe the enemy to be her mind alone and that whoever it was, she wished for it to be found and conquered.

 The person in the white robe conceded, expanding the search.
 More tests were administered than had been before.
-And this time my fingerprints were found in the damage left behind.
+And this time, my fingerprints were found in the damage left behind.

 Caught red-handed, at long last.

-My victim was surprised at first, believing (as many people do) my telltale signs to be nausea, diarrhea, and cramping— which she did not experience consistently, therefore had no reason to suspect me.
+My victim was surprised at first, believing (as many people do) my telltale signs to be nausea, diarrhea, and cramping— which she did not experience consistently, and therefore had no reason to suspect me.